spudtrooper/genopts/README.md

 # genopts

-A command line tool to generate *optional* parameters for functions.
+A command line tool to generate *optional* parameters for Go functions.

 ## tl;dr